SergeantWiley/NeuralVal/README.md

 This task is so long and extensive, there is an entire job industry for it.
 Data annotating in object detect is often done by drawing bounding boxes using a data annotating tool.
 Many tools are free and are great for many objectives.
 [CVAT.AI](https://www.cvat.ai/) was used in the data annotating proccess.

-The most common and simplisted annotation for object detection is a bounding box as it has only 6 total columns: `Images, xmin, xmax, ymin, ymax, label`.
+The most common and simplist annotation for object detection is a bounding box as it has only 6 total columns: `Images, xmin, xmax, ymin, ymax, label`.

 ![image](https://github.com/SergeantWiley/NeuralVal/assets/86330761/5dc9bc85-368b-45f6-8122-0e9eea2b6f50)